-Stupid Answers To Stupid Questions That Will Get Any Teacher Fired
+Stupid Answers To Stupid Questions That Will Get Every Teacher Fired

 Money issues are of paramount importance to most teachers.
 Whether the topic is teacher’s pay or state and federal funding, teachers often see financial issues in a completely different light than many taxpayers.
 As a result, the blame game can get plenty of teachers into trouble, as in the following scenario.